azral1962/min-book/docs/manual.typ

 #arg("font: <- string | array")[
   Defines the font families used for the text: a principal font and its fallback.
 ]

+#arg("font-math: <- string | array")[
+  Defines the font families used for the math and equations: a principal font and its fallback.
+]

 #arg("font-size: <- length")[